adamant/adamant.language.reference/predefined-types.md

 (all decimalX... are reserved words)

 I> The `System.Numerics` package defines the `dec64` type following the standard http:// dec64.org  It also defines `rational`.
-An arbitrary precision rational either [integer/integer](https://en.wikipedia.org/wiki/Rational_data_type#Representation) or [A NEW REPRESENTATION OF THE RATIONAL NUMBERS
-FOR FAST EASY ARITHMETIC ](http://www.cs.toronto.edu/~hehner/ratno.pdf) by ERIC C. R. HEHNER and R. N. S. HORSPOOL.
+An arbitrary precision rational either [integer/integer](https://en.wikipedia.org/wiki/Rational_data_type#Representation) or [A New Representation of the Rational Numbers for Fast Easy Arithmetic](http://www.cs.toronto.edu/~hehner/ratno.pdf) by Eric C. R. Hehner and R. N. S. Horspool.

 The `System.Numerics` package should also define: real // arbitrary precision decimal see Java BigDecimal defined in System.Numerics